Azarías Pallais

 Azarías de Jesús Pallais or Azarías H. Pallais (November 3, 1884 – September 6, 1954) is regarded as one of Nicaragua's greatest poets.
 He was born in León.
-Pallais's father was a medical doctor and his mother was a niece of liberal statesman Maximo Jerez.
+Pallais's father was a medical doctor and his mother was a niece of liberal statesman Máximo Jerez.
 He was a descendant of Henri Pallais (hence the middle initial H.), a Frenchman who settled in Nicaragua at the turn of the nineteenth century.

 Career in the priesthood

 In 1900 Pallais joined the San Ramon seminary.
 In 1905, President Zelaya expelled an entire section of the Nicaraguan clergy, including Pallais, then aged 20, who moved to Paris and joined the Saint-Sulpice seminary to continue his theological studies.
 He was ordained as a Roman Catholic priest in 1908.
 Pallais studied at the Catholic University of Leuven in Belgium and received a PhD in theology.
 In 1911 he returned to his hometown of León in Nicaragua.
 In that same year his preaching scandalized the conservative local clergy, resulting in his suspension a divinis (the gravest canonical sanction) by the bishop.
 Monsignor Pereira annulled the sanction sometime later that year.